RobertBurrellDonkin/leitus/README.txt

 Enjoy Leitus, a suite of higher level functions for cryptographic drives.

+Leitus is coded in Python for Linux under the GPLv2.

  - Robert Burrell Donkin, 2011